-Approximately 29 kilometres of the cattle haulage route will be upgraded to provide access for Type 1 Road Trains.
+Approximately 29km of the cattle haulage route will be upgraded to provide access for Type 1 Road Trains.
 The roads to be upgraded include the Capricorn Highway, Bruce Highway, the Rockhampton-Yeppoon Road and the Rockhampton-Emu Park Road.

 The project will deliver the following improvements to the cattle supply chain:

-- improve road safety by widening pavement widths to appropriate standards
+- Improved road safety by widening pavement widths to appropriate standards

 The Australian Government has committed up to $20 million towards this $30 million project.

 Construction commenced in November 2019 and completed in early 2021.

 Disclaimer: The material contained in this site is made available